DevLord261/OneHand-nextjs/README.md

 ### Features

-Search campaigns
+Search campaigns,

-Donation(either by money or tools) volunteers in campaigns (example planting trees where some people don't need a money support)
+Donation(either by money or tools),

+volunteers in campaigns (example planting trees where some people don't need a money support)